 Statement of Interest in PDF (maximum two pages single-spaced), describing the applicant's background, career goals, and how the applicant would benefit from the Institute.

 Summarized Curriculum Vita in PDF (maximum one page), listing education, research, and employment history, relevant graduate courses, and publications that are relevant to the Institute.

-The deadline for applications to attend the 2014 Institute on Statistical Analysis has passed.
-Applicants will be informed of decisions in March 2014.
-If you have any questions, please contact Kevin Dieterle at firstname.lastname@example.org or 202-238-3227.
+The deadline for applications is 11:59 pm Pacific Time on Tuesday, February 17, 2015.
+Applications must be submitted electronically to AERA via the online submission tool.
+Incomplete submissions will not be considered.
+Applicants will be informed of decisions in March 2015.
+If you have any questions, please contact the AERA Grants Program at email@example.com or 202-238-3226.